 Off to the Institute for Marine and Coastal Studies at Catalina, where we see a bunch of people get on a boat.
 Basically, a bunch of scientists and psychics got together to form the Moebius Group, in order to do a psychic sea hunt.

 With me so far?

-At the head of the group is Dr Steven Schwartz, a ‘philosopher and parapsychologist.
+At the head of the group is Dr Steven Schwartz, a ‘philosopher and parapsychologist’.
 And buddy, he rocks a safari suit.
 We see him doing research from a huge book.
 Good for him.
-Nimoy tells us that he researched psychic discoveries in land-based archaeology, so I guess that’s what the book is about?
+Nimoy tells us that Schwartz researched psychic discoveries in land-based archaeology, so I guess that’s what the book is about?
 Maybe?

 Anyway, Schwartz set up ‘Deep Quest’.
-He explains his thinking – basically, that a psychic sea hunt is a good idea, and might find things.
+He explains his thinking – which is basically that a psychic sea hunt is a good idea and might find things.
 Deep Quest has access to a sweet submarine, which will check the work of the psychic sea-hunters.
 Nearly five minutes into this episode, and we haven’t gone very far past the premise.

 The island of Santa Catalina looks kind of pretty.

 Anyway, the psychic guy is selected because he’s supposedly good at remote viewing.
 He’s a painter (of starscapes, apparently).
-Nimoy also claims he can deactivate electronics through concrete barriers and accurately describe the surface of Mars.
+Nimoy also claims he can deactivate electronics through concrete barriers and accurately describe the surface of Mars (it’s red).
 We watch him paint for a bit while he explains that he was okay with being on a psychic sea hunt.

 I’m starting to think this episode is a little thin on, you know, actual things.

 The next psychic is a photographer woman.
 She talks vaguely about being psychic.
 She marks the map at places that feels ‘heavy’.